Consensys/doc.quorum-key-manager/docs/Tutorials/SendMetaTxn.md

         }'
     ```

-    This should give you a valid signature, such as:
+    This gives you a valid signature, such as:

     ```text
     0xd4a7151261d815cd2720632b9e9949fd141e5059321bb8f23e621a944dd1081533acef9d1a318b3b60c2815385ba7e3ca59adee6490113c5a71913735acbeb8b1c